 10.0 Verification and updating of Recipient Grant Manager contact information - The recipient must verify its Recipient Grant Manager (GM) contact information, including telephone number and e-mail address, is current and correct.
-If any information is incorrect or has changed, the recipient must provide the GM's contact information to the FDLE grant manager within thirty days of the change.
+If any information is incorrect or has changed, an authorized user of the recipient must make changes to the GM information in AmpliFund and provide the GM's contact information to the FDLE grant manager within thirty days of the change.